YellowOnion/steam-runtime-tools/bin/launch-client.md

 # ENVIRONMENT

+## Variables set for the command

+Some variables will be set programmatically by **steam-runtime-launcher-service** when the *COMMAND* is launched:

+`MAINPID`
+:   If **steam-runtime-launcher-service**(1) was run as a wrapper around a
+    command (for example as
+    **steam-runtime-launcher-service --bus-name=... -- my-game**),
+    and the initial process of the wrapped command is still running, then this variable is set to its process ID (for example, the process ID of **my-game**).
+Otherwise, this variable is cleared.
+    The environment options shown above will override this behaviour.

 `PWD`
 :   **steam-runtime-launcher-service**(1) sets this to the current working
     directory (as specified by **--directory**, or inherited from the launcher) for each command executed inside the container, overriding the environment options shown above.

+## Variables read by steam-runtime-launch-client

+Some variables affect the behaviour of **steam-runtime-launch-client**:

 `PRESSURE_VESSEL_LOG_INFO` (boolean)
 :   If set to `1`, increase the log verbosity up to the info level.